DotMatrixLabs/dot-x-plugins/README.md

 ## Overview

-This repository serves as the secure, decentralized plugin marketplace for the Dot X application.
-It implements supply chain security measures to prevent "Trojanning" attacks where malicious code could be swapped after initial approval.
+This repository serves as the official plugin marketplace for Dot X.

 ## Architecture